-Theories of Prevention I (938) 83) 13.
-Theoretical foundations of prevention: development psychopathology14.
-Theoretical foundations of prevention: the concept of mental health promotion 2.6.
-Format of instruction: or presented.
-2.7.
+Theories of Prevention I (938) 83) • n: development psychopathology n: the concept of mental health promotion 2.6.
+Format of instruction: lectures seminars and workshops exercises online in entirety partial e-learning field work or prevention independent assignments multimedia and the internet laboratory work with mentor (other) 2.7.
 Comments: 2.8.
-Student responsibilities Classes attending is required (attendance at a minimum of 13 class schedule), as well as active participation in class.
+Student responsibilities Classes attending is required (Classes attending is required (attendance at a minimum of 13 class schedule), as well as active participation in class.
 2.9.
 Screening student work (name the proportion of ECTS credits for each activity so that the total number of ECTS credits is equal to the ECTS value of the course) Class attendance Experimental work Essay Tests Written exam 1 Research Report Seminar essay Oral exam Project Practical training Exercises (other) (other) (other) 2.10.
 2.10.
-Grading and evaluating student work in class and at the final exam from a maximum of two terms.
-The final exam is possible to positively scored.
+Grading and evaluating student work in class and at the final exam from a maximum of two terms The final exam is possible to p positively scored.
 Overall score s, with or wit eass through e is the avera colloquium.
-If the exam is taken by colloquiur n, both colloquiums shou ıld be 2.11.
+If the exam is taken by colloquiur m, both colloquiums shou ıld be 2.11.
 Required literature (available in the library and via other media) Title Number of copies in the library Availability via other media

 Theories of Prevention I (938 283) For literature on English contact the course teacher.
 Barry, Margaret M. (2001).
 Promoting Positive Mental Health: Theoretical Frameworks for Practice.
 International Journal of Mental Health Promotion, 3 (1), 25-34.
-Barry, Margaret M. (2007).
+2. Barry, Margaret M. (2007).
 Building capacity for effective implementation of mental health promotion.
 Australian e-Journal for the Advancement of Mental Health 6(2): 1-9.
 Catalano, R.F., Berglund, M.L., Ryan, J.A.M., Lonczak, H.S., Hawkins, D.J.
 (2002).
 Positive Youth Development: Research Findings in Positive Youth Development Programs.
 Department of Health and Human Services, Office of the Assistant Secretary for Planning and Evaluation, and the National Institute for Child Health and Human Development, 1-24 str.
 Coie, J.D., Watt, N.F., West, S.G., Hawkins, J.D., Asarnow, J.R., Markman, H.I., Ramey, S.L., Shure, M.B., Long, B. (1993).
 The Science of Prevention: A Conceptual Framework and Some Direction for National Research Program.
 American Psychologist, 48, 10, 1013-1021.
 Herrman, H., Jané-Llopis, E. (2012).
 Status of Mental Health Promotion.
 Public Health Reviews 34 (2), 1-21.
 Student survey conducted by the University (online survey) Oral evaluation at the end of teaching and passing objects.
 2.12.
 Optional literature (at the time of submission of study programme proposal) 2.13.
 Quality assurance methods that ensure the acquisition of exit competences 2.14.
 Other (as the proposer wishes to add)